brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/README.md

 review of the LEDs of a switch using a video stream - images - video.

 Each folder contains a different analysis and the media files used for tests of correct operation were added to the repositor.
+If you want to find more documentation, within each stage of it you will find a folder named as docs where you will find the user guide and one for the developer.